DaveMelkani/dsc241-report/README.md

 ---
 ## Goal
 To demonstrate rigorous statistical reasoning, clear communication, and proper application of statistical modeling techniques in a real-world medical cost prediction context.
+---

+###### The data for this project comes from https://www.kaggle.com/datasets/mirichoi0218/insurance/data